helgridly/canonize/README.md

 - [ ] should tags link back to explorer?
 - [ ] "random button" - how do we do "give me another", or do we not and just force user to browser back?
 - [ ] domain
+- [ ] write blurb text for home and about pages

 # notes, design